Peter Gabriel discography: Singles

+c.
+"Shakin' the Tree" also reached No. 9 on the Billboard Modern Rock Tracks chart.

 d.
-"Shakin' the Tree also reached No. 9 on the Billboard Modern Rock Tracks chart.
+"Digging in the Dirt" also reached No. 1 on the Billboard Modern Rock Tracks chart.

 e.
-"Digging in the Dirt" also reached No. 1 on the Billboard Modern Rock Tracks chart.
+"Steam" also reached No. 1 on the Billboard Modern Rock Tracks chart.

 f.
-"Steam" also reached No. 1 on the Billboard Modern Rock Tracks chart.
+"Kiss That Frog" also reached No. 18 on the Billboard Modern Rock Tracks chart.

 g.
-"Kiss That Frog" also reached No. 18 on the Billboard Modern Rock Tracks chart.
+"Lovetown" also reached No. 22 on the Billboard Modern Rock Tracks chart.

 h.
-"Lovetown" also reached No. 22 on the Billboard Modern Rock Tracks chart.
+"When You're Falling" also reached No. 27 on the Billboard Adult Top 40 chart.

 i.
-"When You're Falling" also reached No. 27 on the Billboard Adult Top 40 chart.
+"The Barry Williams Show" was deemed ineligible for the UK Singles Chart, as its length broke chart regulations for single releases, therefore it was instead listed as an EP and featured on the Budget Albums Chart where it reached No. 4.

 j.
-"The Barry Williams Show" was deemed ineligible for the UK Singles Chart, as its length broke chart regulations for single releases, therefore it was instead listed as an EP and featured on the Budget Albums Chart where it reached No. 4.
+"Road to Joy" reached No. 4 on the Adult Alternative Airplay chart.